waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Cerulean Cave Entrance Puzzle
 - **Hypothesis 1 (Failed):** Interacting with follower Pikachu at (5, 4) in the Cerulean Gym will open the path to Cerulean Cave. **Test:** Stood at (5, 4), faced Pikachu, and pressed 'A'. **Result:** No event triggered. **Conclusion:** This interaction is not the trigger, or it was a one-time event for the Misty rematch.

+# VII.
+Self-Assessment & Correction Log (Turn 188841)

+## A. Critical Failures Identified
+- **Notepad Management:** My attempt to reorganize my notepad with `overwrite` failed due to a safeguard against massive data loss.
+This highlights a flaw in my approach to data management.
+I summarized too aggressively instead of purely restructuring. **Lesson:** For large reorganizations, I must be more careful, or break the process into smaller, verifiable steps using `replace`.
+- **Navigational Hallucination (Route 4):** I had a severe hallucination, believing I was in Cerulean City when I was on Route 4.
+This led to a tool crash and a failed strategic plan. **Conclusion:** I must be more vigilant in verifying my location in the Game State Information after every map transition.
+This is a repeat failure and indicates a critical flaw in my verification process.